Who you should tell about Carer Support Payment

 • Pension Credit

 DWP cannot adjust your other benefits or your partner’s benefits straight away.
-This means DWP might overpay you or your partner and then ask for some money back.
+This means DWP may overpay you or your partner and then ask for some money back.
+But you’ll usually be better off overall if you get Carer Support Payment and your income-related benefits.

 Choose how to get your first Carer Support Payment